 Keep from angering your children, and be kindly affectioned towards them (Ephesians 6:4) And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.

-Just as your heavenly Father does not give up on you, be as the father of the prodigal son!
+Just as your heavenly Father does not give up on you, be as the father of the prodigal son who welcomed his back home after living a wayward life!
 (Luke 15:20-24) And he arose, and came to his father.
 But when he was yet a great way off, his father saw him, and had compassion, and ran, and fell on his neck, and kissed him.
 And the son said unto him, Father, I have sinned against heaven, and in thy sight, and am no more worthy to be called thy son.
 But the father said to his servants, Bring forth the best robe, and put it on him; and put a ring on his hand, and shoes on his feet: And bring hither the fatted calf, and kill it; and let us eat, and be merry: For this my son was dead, and is alive again; he was lost, and is found.
 And they began to be merry.

 Finally father’s pray for your children, for prayer moves the heart of God and keeps His protection over them!